-Only in case where the highest note is to be taken in harmonics, (as in the 5th and 6th bar of the following exercise,) it is allowed to use the little finger for sliding on to the highest tone.
-During the clear vibration and distinct intonation of the harmonic tone, the howling can then be avoided by the rapid gliding on of the finger.
-To produce the harmonic, the finger must be gently raised at the last moment of the sliding, so that the string may not touch the finger-board, and then both finger and bow should be elevated from the string to give a bell-like after-sound.
+Only in ease where the highest note is to be taken in Harmonics, (as in the sth and 6th bar of the following Exercise) it is allowed to use the little finger for sliding on to the highest tone.
+During the clear vibration and distinct intonation of the Harmonic tone, the howling can then be avoided by the rapid gliding on of the finger.
+To produce the Harmonic, the finger must be gently raised at the last moment of the sliding, so that the string may not touch the fingerboard, and then both finger and bow should be elevated from the string to give a bell like after-sound.

-But if the concluding note of such a broken chord is no harmonic tone, a totally different position must be chosen.
-Suppose, for instance, the given two bars (5 and 6 of the example) stood half a tone lower, they would require the following fingering:-
+But if the concluding note of such a broken chord is no Harmonic tone a totally different Position must be chosen.
+Suppose for instance the given two bars (5 and 6 of the Example) stood half a tone lower, they would require the following fingering.

-The scholar will already have observed that such passages (and all those similar to the four preceding and following examples, in which the shifting frequently changes might also be played with other fingering.
-Reasons might be stated why the given fingering has been chosen in preference, but it would lead me to diffuseness, and be superfluous, as the scholar will soon perceive why the prescribed shiftings are preferable to others.
-I may give the preliminary assurance that I have always chosen either the most commodious, or, if not so, then those shifts with which the marked passages can be produced in the most clear and harmonious manner.
-When the scholar has once mastered the fingering systematically carried through this School, he will have no difficulty in applying it also to other compositions.
+The Scholar will already have observed that such passages (and all those, similiar to the four preceding and following examples, in which the shifting frequently changes) might also be played with other fingering.
+Reasons might be stated why the given fingering has been chosen in preference, but it would lead me to diffuseness, and be superfluous, as the Scholar will soon perceive why the prescribed shiftings are preferable to others.
+I may give the prelyminary assurance that I have always chosen either the most commodious or (if not so) then those shifts, with which the marked passages can be produced in the most clear and harmonious manner.
+When the Scholar has once mastered the the fingering, systematically carried through this School, he will have no difficulty in applying it also to other compositions.

-In addition to the remarks in the 16th Chapter on the execution of the Chromatic Scales, it must be here stated, that, if (as at the end of the preceding exercise) it extends over the position of the hand, the first and second finger must alternately change to higher positions, until the four fingers serve to finish the scale.
+In addition to the remarks in the 16th Chapter on the execution of the Chromatic Scales, it must be here stated, that, if, (as at the end of the preceding Exercise) it extends over the position of the hand, the first and second finger must alternately change to higher positions, until the four fingers serve to finish the scale.